 [First published on our first website on 19 April 2006, with updates there and here]

-NOTE: Our former Drupal site, online since 2006, remains available as an archive online for some time after the upgrade to the WordPress site in 2014 (via “http://www.manuscriptevidence.org/data/” until 2016).
+NOTE: Our former Drupal site, online since 2006, remained available as an archive online for some time after the upgrade to the WordPress site in 2014 (via “http://www.manuscriptevidence.org/data/” until 2016).
 With updates as appropriate, its contents have been transferred to this WordPress site.